core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 ### Names as instance-identifier

-An "instance-identifier" value is encoded as a string that is analogical to the lexical representation in XML encoding; see Section 9.13.2 in {{RFC7950}}.
+An "instance-identifier" value is encoded as a string that is analogous to the lexical representation in XML encoding; see Section 9.13.2 in {{RFC7950}}.
 However, the encoding of namespaces in instance-identifier values follows the rules stated in {{name}}, namely:

 * The leftmost (top-level) data node name is always in the namespace qualified form.